patrickjwahl/addb/README.md

 Also add a line `DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"` with your PostgreSQL connection info.

-Start Mongo by running `mongod --dbpath <path to your DB>`

-Then, from the AD-DB root directory, run `npm run start-dev`.
+Then, from the AD-DB root directory, run `npm run dev`.

 And that's it!
-The website will open on port 3000, with the API listening on 3001.
-API calls to 3000 will be proxied to 3001 so you can use either to test with Postman or whatever.
+The website will open on port 5173, with the API listening on 3001.
+API calls to 5173 will be proxied to 3001 so you can use either to test with Postman or whatever.